University of Santo Tomas

-UST was granted the title “Royal” by King Charles III of Spain in 1785.
-Pope Leo XIII made UST a "Pontifical" university in 1902.
-Pope Pius XII bestowed upon UST the title of “The Catholic University of the Philippines” in 1947.
-UST houses the first and oldest engineering, law, medical, and pharmacy schools in the country.
+UST was granted the title Royal by King Charles III of Spain in 1785.
+Pope Leo XIII made UST a pontifical university in 1902.
+Pope Pius XII bestowed the title of The Catholic University of the Philippines in 1947.
+The university houses the first and oldest engineering, law, medical, and pharmacy schools in the country.
 The main campus is the largest university in the city of Manila and is home to 22 degree-granting colleges, a parish church, and a teaching hospital.
-In 2011, four of the university's structures were declared National Cultural Treasures by the National Museum.
+The National Museum of the Philippines declared four of the university's structures and the UST Baybayin Documents as National Cultural Treasures.

 The university offers programs in over 180 undergraduate and graduate specializations.
-It has 26 programs recognized by the Commission on Higher Education (CHED) as Centers of Excellence and Centers of Development, ranking second in the country and first among private educational institutions.
-It is awarded with an institutional accreditation by the CHED through the Federation of Accrediting Agencies of the Philippines (FAAP).
-The university has the highest number of Philippine Association of Colleges and Universities' Commission on Accreditation (PACUCOA)-accredited programs in the country with 59.
+It has 26 programs recognized by the Commission on Higher Education (CHED) as Centers of Excellence and Centers of Development.
+It is awarded institutional accreditation by the CHED through the Federation of Accrediting Agencies of the Philippines (FAAP).
+The university has the highest number of Philippine Association of Colleges and Universities' Commission on Accreditation (PACUCOA)-accredited programs in the country, with 59.

-UST alumni and faculty include 30 Catholic saints, 2 cardinals, 4 presidents of the Philippines, 9 chief justices, 20 national artists, a national scientist, and 5 billionaires.
-The athletic teams are the Growling Tigers, who are members of the University Athletic Association of the Philippines and have won 45 overall championships in 74 seasons.
+UST alumni and faculty include 30 Catholic saints, four presidents of the Philippines, 17 senators, nine chief justices, 20 national artists, a national scientist, and five billionaires.
+The athletic teams are the Growling Tigers, who are members of the University Athletic Association of the Philippines and have won the overall championships more than any other university.